The Cultural Hub at Tom Davies Square — SudburyCIA

 Est. net-new increase

-Estimated total net-new annual cost to taxpayers — above what is paid today
+Estimated total net-new annual cost to taxpayers — above current spending

 The city's own staff argued this project would save $1.1 million annually in operating costs.
-That comparison is against the cancelled Junction East new-build — a project that no longer exists.
-It is not a comparison against what taxpayers pay today.
-The net-new cost above current spending has never been publicly quantified by the city.
+That comparison is against the cancelled Junction East new-build — not against what taxpayers pay today.
+The net-new cost above current spending has never been publicly quantified by the city in a detailed cost model.

 Section 06 — Debt servicing